Volkswagen to halt U.S. sales of some 2015 diesel cars

 If each car involved is found to be in noncompliance, the penalty could be $18 billion, an EPA official confirmed during the telephone conference on Friday.

-Volkswagen peer Daimler, meanwhile, signaled it may not be subject to the same violation.
+Volkswagen peer Daimler (DAIGn.DE), meanwhile, signaled it may not be subject to the same violation.

 “I have a rough idea of what is happening and that it does not apply to us,” Daimler Chief Executive Dieter Zetsche said on Sunday at an event in Hamburg.